Egg Nog - Healthy

 Frequently Asked Questions

-How long can I store homemade egg nog in the fridge?
+How long can I store the Egg Nog in the refrigerator?

-Homemade egg nog can be stored in the refrigerator for up to 3 days.
-It's best to consume it within this timeframe to ensure freshness and optimal flavor.
+This healthy Egg Nog can be stored in the refrigerator for up to 3 days.
+Make sure to keep it in a sealed container to maintain its freshness and flavor.